skip to content

 What is divorce?

 Divorce is the legal end of a marriage.
-It is generally taken to revoke any gift or power conferred under a will made by either party to the marriage, see Changing a will.
+It is generally taken to revoke any gift or power conferred under a will made by either party to the marriage.
+See Changing a will for more information.

-You only have 12 months after a divorce order takes effect to resolve any issues regarding the division of property or the payment of maintenance or make a separate application to the Court for such orders to be made.
-You can apply for an extension of time within which to make the application, but the Court may or may not grant you the extension [see Family Law Act 1975 s 43(3)].
+Parties have 12 months after a divorce order takes effect to resolve any issues regarding the division of property or the payment of maintenance or to apply to the Court for such orders.
+An extension of time may be requested but will not always be granted [see Family Law Act 1975 (Cth) s 44(3)].

-Divorce applications are heard in the Federal Circuit and Family Court of Australia and application forms and information can be obtained from their website.
+Divorce applications are heard in the Federal Circuit and Family Court of Australia.
+Application forms and further information can be found on their website.

 Grounds for divorce